GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 5. The PR should be reviewed by another Integration Engineer or Partner Success Engineer and merged into `main`.

 6. Let the partner know via ZenDesk that their application has now been deployed and in the bottom right-hand corner click the arrow and select **Submit as Solved**.

-6. Generally speaking, we rely on the [weekly IdP deployment process]({% link _articles/appdev-deploy.md %}) to pull in configuration changes, especially new integration launches.
+6. Generally speaking, we rely on the [recurring IdP deployment process]({% link _articles/appdev-deploy.md %}) to pull in configuration changes, especially new integration launches.
 If a manual deployment is required, follow the directions below:
   * **If no new logo files are being added in this PR,** you can simply spin up a migration instance in the appropriate environment (replace `prod` with `staging` if deploying integration to staging):
     ```sh
     bin/awsv prod bin/asg-recycle prod migration